Robinlovelace/anime/r/README.md

 <!-- badges: end -->

-The goal of anime is to join the attributes of two spatial datasets based on the level of overlap between their linestrings.
+The goal of anime is to join the attributes of two spatial datasets based on the amount of overlap between their linestrings.

 ## Installation